Unique continuation for the momentum ray transform: Introduction

 \section{Introduction}

 To what extent is a tensor field determined by its line integrals?
 Depending on the weighting and other choices in the line integrals, there may or may not be a gauge freedom or other non-uniqueness.
-We will focus on the so-called momentum ray transform, and study its uniqueness with the help of the unique continuation principle or property (UCP).
+We will focus on the so-called momentum ray transform, and study an inverse problem with partial data with the help of the unique continuation principle or property (UCP).

 The space of $m$-tensor fields in $\mathbb{R}^{n}$ is denoted by $T^{m} \equiv T^{m}(\mathbb{R}^{n})$, while its subspace of covariant symmetric $m$-tensor fields on $\mathbb{R}^{n}$ is denoted by $S^{m} \equiv S^{m}(\mathbb{R}^{n})$.
 In Cartesian coordinates, an element $f$ can be written as